Video Streaming Monetization Models

 Transactional Video on Demand, also known as a “pay-per-view” (PPV), is a monetization model that requires the visitor to pay upfront to watch specific digital content.
 Examples of platforms offering TVOD are Apple iTunes, Google Play, Sky Box Office.

 TVOD tends to be less expensive for the users while offering the latest and hottest releases.
-It is also viral for live streaming of concerts and sports and entertainment events.
+It is also applicable for live-streaming concerts and sports and entertainment events.

 Hybrid Monetization Model

-The platforms have to be more adaptable when chasing their ambition to attract a greater audience.
+The platforms must be more adaptable when chasing their ambition to attract a greater audience.
 They strive to offer better flexibility to their customers, thus inevitably entering the Hybrid model.

 Monetization is one of the critical success factors (CSF) for any video streaming project.
 (Learn here which are The five critical success factors (CSF) for any Over-the-top Video Streaming engine.)
-We have to be sure that it perfectly fits our business model and addresses all particular demands.
-While the ready-made streaming service providers (like YouTube, Vimeo, etc.) offer fast implementation and quick time-to-market, they are rarely flexible enough to respond to all customer requirements.
+We must ensure that it perfectly fits our business model and addresses all particular demands.
+While ready-made streaming service providers (like YouTube, Vimeo, etc.) offer fast implementation and quick time-to-market, they are rarely flexible enough to respond to all customer requirements.